 1. Choose an image to illustrate your business goals.

 Don’t just tell people, show them.
-Rather than using words to entice your audience, show them an example of what your brand or business has to offer – give them a taste of the experience.
+Rather than using words to entice your audience, show them an example of what your brand or business has to offer - give them a taste of the experience.
 We’re certainly enticed by this banner and eager to find this street food vendor.
-When you choose your image, be sure to include any other details that will be important for your reader to achieve your business goals.
+When you choose your image, make sure that you include any other details that will be important for your reader to achieve your business goals.
 You can add a click here button as a call-to-action to drive conversions or feature your contact info or social handles for readers to learn more.